NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Primordial Flame.md

 * * *

-**Effect** The _Primordial Flame_ casts a 5th-rank [[Spells/Produce Flame|Produce Flame]] spell.
+**Effect** The _Primordial Flame_ casts a 5th-rank [[Produce Flame|Produce Flame]] spell.
 If you can cast spells higher than 5th level, the _Primordial Flame_ automatically heightens produce flame to half your level rounded up.

 * * *